bartificer/programming-by-stealth/docs/_tidbits/tidbit13.md

 }
 ```

 The commandlet that does the work is `Invoke-WebRequest`, and I just give it two parameters, the URL (`-Uri`), and the HTTP method (`-Method`).
-In most cases you can omit the `-Method` and let `Invoke-WebRequest` decide which to use based in your other parameters, but since the Random.Org docs were very explicit that the API **only** supports `get` I decided to be explicit.
+In most cases, you can omit the `-Method` and let `Invoke-WebRequest` decide which to use based on your other parameters, but since the Random.Org docs were very explicit that the API **only** supports `get` I decided to be explicit.

-`Invoke-WebRequest` returns a dictionary with lots of potentially useful information about the HTTP request that was sent and the HTTP response that was received, but since I just wanted to get the returned numbers as a big long string I needed the value from just one specific key, `Content`.
-I could have saved the response to a variable and then access the content as `$variableName.Content`, but that's inefficient in terms of code readability and memory usage, so I filter the dictionary down to just the one key I want by piping it to `Select-Object`.
-If you're going to write good PowerShell you absolutely need to make friends with `Select-Object` and it's friend `Where-Object` (put a pin in that).
+`Invoke-WebRequest` returns a dictionary with lots of potentially useful information about the HTTP request that was sent and the HTTP response that was received, but since I just wanted to get the returned numbers as a big, long string, I needed the value from just one specific key, `Content`.
+I could have saved the response to a variable and then accessed the content as `$variableName.Content`, but that's inefficient in terms of code readability and memory usage, so I filter the dictionary down to just the one key I want by piping it to `Select-Object`.
+If you're going to write good PowerShell, you absolutely need to make friends with `Select-Object` and its friend `Where-Object` (put a pin in that).

-Finally, notice the call to `Invoke-WebRequest` is in a `try` block, this is because the commandlet will throw an error if it gets an HTTP response code of 400 or higher, in other words, if the HTTP request goes wrong with either a client-side problem (Error codes `4**`) or on the server side (Error codes `5**`).
+Finally, notice the call to `Invoke-WebRequest` is in a `try` block.
+This is because the commandlet will throw an error if it gets an HTTP response code of 400 or higher, in other words, if the HTTP request goes wrong with either a client-side problem (Error codes `4**`) or on the server side (Error codes `5**`).

 #### PowerShell Encourages Filtering rather than Looping

 When it comes time to figure out which doors Monty could open, a JavaScript programmer might loop over all the doors and check if each one is the guessed door or the correct door and store the ones that are neither in a new array.
-PowerShell doesn't encourage that design pattern, instead, PowerShell encourages filtering when ever possible.
+PowerShell doesn't encourage that design pattern; instead, PowerShell encourages filtering whenever possible.

 This is the line of code that builds the array of door numbers Monty can choose from: